 Dark brown hair with highlights is a great way to affordably and fashionably add color to your hair.
 Although a dark brunette color has a ton of depth on its own, adding a pop of color with subtle or even bold highlights can turn your one-dimensional brunette hair into a multi-dimensional masterpiece.
-Check out these fabulous ideas for dark brown hair with highlights and get color inspired!
+And the best part?
+You can highlight brown hair without bleach!

 Light Brown Highlights

-Warm highlights on dark brown hair can add a youthful appearance when painted on dark brown hair.
-That magnificent contrast can instantly transform your whole look without changing your color too much.
+Warm brown highlights can add a youthful appearance when painted on wavy dark brown hair.
+That magnificent contrast of subtle light brown highlights and dark-colored base can instantly transform your whole look without changing your color too much.

 Bring the summer with you wherever you go with these sweet sun-kissed highlights on dark brunette hair.
 Put in some texture starting from the ear-level smoothly down to the ends for an eye-catching dimension that’s perfect for dark brunettes who are looking for rich shade.

 These warm brunette highlights flatter a tan skin tone and accentuate brown eyes best.